 This is an application which was launched on the 14th November 2003, by the Applicant on an urgent basis.
-The Applicant prayed for the following relief: - proper person to stand for parliamentary elections by virtue of tie irregularities committed by him.
+The Applicant prayed for the following relief: -

-- Declaring the secondary elections conducted at Zombodze South Chiefdom on the 18th October 2003, null and void. - 2) That an order be and is hereby issued directing the 2nd Respondent to conduct fresh secondary elections for the said Zombodze Inkhundla. - 3) That an order be and is hereby issued declaring the Ist Respondent not a fit and f) Further and/or alternative relief.

-4) Alternatively, that an order be and is hereby issued declaring the Applicant as winner of the secondary elections conducted at the Zombodze Inkhundla.

-5) Costs of the application
+- a) Declaring the secondary elections conducted at Zombodze South Chiefdom on the 18th October 2003, null and void. - b) That an order be and is hereby issued directing the 2nd Respondent to conduct fresh secondary elections for the said Zombodze lukhundla. - c) That an order be and is hereby issued declaring the 1st Respondent not a fit and {PAGE } proper person to stand for parliamentary elections by virtue of the irregularities committed by him.' - d) Alternatively, that an order be and is hereby issued declaring the Applicant as winner of the secondary elections conducted at the Zombodze Inkhundla. - e) Costs of the application - f) Further and/or alternative relief.
 Preliminary Observations

 Strangely, the first time that the matter appears to have served in Court was on the 12th December 2003, according to the Judges' file.
-No order appears to have been made on that date save postponing the matter to the contested roll of the 23rd January 2003.
-It therefor becomes a matter of surmise if the matter was ever heard on the 14th November, 2003, and if so, what transpired.
+No order appears to have been made on that date save postponing the matter to the contested roll of the 23rd January 2003, It therefor becomes a matter of surmise if the matter was ever heard on the 14th November, 2003, and if so, what transpired.
 If not, the question is why the matter never featured as the 14th November does not appear to have been substituted for any later date.